Hello! I’m Paige Zaferiou (zah-FAIRY-oo), an eclectic shamanic artist.

 - Briana Saussy, sacred artist.
 I’ve taken more of Bri’s classes than I can count over the years, including Diagnostic Tarot, Spinning Gold, The Miracle Tree Sessions, and Called To The Crossroads.

 - Theresa Reed, The Tarot Lady.
 I was the winner of Theresa’s 2014 Tarot Apprenticeship contest, and studied 1:1 with her for an incredibly enriching year.

 - Alexis Cunningfolk, herbologist.
 The Lunar Apothecary is a wonderfully rich resource for herbalists and moon-lovers.

 - Richard Yarde, master watercolorist.
 I was extremely fortunate to study with Richard during his last years.
 He helped me become the watercolorist I am today.

 Some of my greatest influences as a visual and sacred artist include painter and poet T.C.
-Cannon, author Tamora Pierce, graphic novelist Will Eisner, the cartoon Steven Universe, the original Star Trek series, and a book of medicinal herbs I apparently demanded as a child and have treasured ever since.
+Cannon, author Tamora Pierce, graphic novelist Will Eisner, illustrator Maurice Sendak, Steven Universe, the original Star Trek series, and an illustrated book of medicinal herbs I apparently demanded as a child and have treasured ever since.